 One of the things that addiction has in common with depression is the tendency for a person to feel that they have no control or are caught in a cycle that they can’t escape.
-For someone who has seen their level of depression escalate they may feel overwhelmed by the lack of control that they have over their emotions.
-In the same way that a person with an addiction loses the ability to curtail their own substance abuse, someone with depression can no longer find ways to feel happy or stabilize their emotions.
+For someone who has seen their level of depression escalates they may feel overwhelmed by the lack of control that they have over their emotions.
+In the same way that a person with addiction loses the ability to curtail their own substance abuse, someone with depression can no longer find ways to feel happy or stabilize their emotions.

 Depression often causes people to lose control over their thoughts which can be incessantly negative in spite of efforts to turn them around.
 Having no control is a problem that characterizes depression and addiction especially when both issues occur simultaneously.

 People who suffer from depression are often dealing with a learned sense of helplessness that comes from problems that they fear will repeat themselves.
 Bad relationships in the past, difficulties in childhood or negative events can make them feel as though they have no control over what will happen to them.

 They may feel that the same issues will continue to occur over and over.
 The “learned helplessness” that people with depression experience can reduce their feelings of control and cause them to believe that they have few options to solve any given situation.
 Regaining a sense of internal control even if they have no external control can help people who are suffering from a feeling of helplessness in their depression.

 People with addiction lose their sense of control as their substance abuse gets out of hand and this helplessness can contribute to developing depression as well.
 Having no control over thoughts and behavior is a problem that can destroy a person’s quality of life and make it hard for them to experience joy.

 Coping Mechanisms and Internal Control